 Tony Coelho Media Scholarship: Must self-identify as an individual with any type of disability, including mental illness.
 Must be a sophomore, junior, senior, or graduate student.
 Must be pursuing a degree in communication or another media-related field.
 Demonstrate good academic standing and leadership qualities.
 American Association of People with Disabilities.
-2019 applications will open in Apr 2019.
+Due: May 2021.

 Young Soloists Awards: Must have physical or mental disabilities that limit one or more of their major life activities.
 Must be instrumentalists or vocalists no older than 25 years of age.
 Must submit musical recordings to VSA Arts.
-Due 31 Dec 2018.
+Due: 31 December 2020.

 BLINDNESS AND VISUAL IMPAIRMENT

 TAER Professional Preparation Scholarships: Must be a resident of Texas, but enrolled at a college in any state.
 Must be interested in majoring in a field related to rehabilitation or education of people with visual impairments.
 Demonstrate financial need for this $1,000 scholarship.
-Due 1 Mar 2019.
+Application currently closed.

 DEAFNESS AND HEARING IMPAIRMENT

 Graeme Clark Scholarship: Must have received a Nucleus cochlear implant.
 Pursuing min 3-yr undergrad degree.
 Demonstrate academic achievement and commitment to leadership and humanity.
 Cochlear Americas.
-Due 30 Sep 2019.
+Due: Sepember 30th annually.

 Sertoma Scholarships for Students who are Hard of Hearing or Deaf: Must be hearing impaired - min 40dB bilateral hearing loss.
 3.2+ GPA.
 Demonstrate high academic achievement, depth of character, seriousness of purpose and service orientation.
-Due 1 May 2019
+Open: 1 November 2020

 EMOTIONAL AND MENTAL DISABILITIES